Mousamoradi/PyGlaucoMetrics/README.md

 # Instruction:

 ***This instruction assumes the required library correctly installed.
+If not, please install exact version of libraries/packages as stated in the Requirements.

 1- Open Anaconda PowerShell Prompt: